 Who is eligible to receive JSS?

 All employers who have contributed to their local employees’ CPF funds.
-If you are still unsure, you can check here.
+If you are still unsure, you can check here

-Are shareholders’/directors’ wages eligible for JSS coverage?
+Are shareholders’/directors’ wages eligible for Jobs Support Scheme coverage?

 Shareholder-directors are eligible if: